 Tin Whiskers is a great brewpub-style brewery right on the way to CHS Field (St. Paul Saints stadium).
 It’s my personal go-to for the first beer of the day on my way to a Saints game.
 Going to Saints baseball games is a right of passage for any Minnesotan and is one of our favorite things to do in St. Paul.

 This robot-themed brewery has a ton of fun-named beers that taste great.
 Whether you enjoy IPAs, wheat beers, or smooth porters, Tin Whiskers has something for everyone.
 The taproom is fun to spend an entire afternoon in.
 Take a crowler to go or bring in your pizza.

 Grab some brewery gear while you’re at it, their design team is on point!

 Beers to Try: Irish Cream Stout, Fossil Finder IPA

 9. Burning Brothers gluten-free brewing

-Finally, gluten-free beer that tastes like beer!
+Finally, gluten-free beer tastes like beer!
 Burning Brothers is a small taproom that boasts a handful of rotating gluten-free taps and snacks.
-Food trucks also stop by on occasion, check their calendar for whose there today.
+Food trucks also stop by on occasion, check their calendar for who’s there today.

 Beers to Try: Pyro American Pale Ale, “Roasted” Coffee Strong Ale, “Midway” American Lager